Statistical methods used to combine the effective reproduction number, R(t), and other related measures of COVID-19 in the UK: Discussion

+The authors also acknowledge that, whilst meta analyses in this setting was chosen as it is well established and able to provide rapid results which are easy to interpret, there are other methods that could be applied to combine estimates, such as various ensemble modelling approaches\cite{Lindstrom2015, Ray2018, Wolpert1992}, expert elicitation\cite{OHagan2006}, the use of a supra Bayesian approach\cite{Ratcliff1979, Thomas1980}.

-An additional potential limitation is the use of combining estimates for an entire region, i.e. not splitting the regions into urban versus rural areas, or not taking into account the number of care homes, etc. However, it should also equally be noted that each model provides estimates for each region individually, i.e. estimates for all English regions were not combined to get an overall estimate for England.
-Moreover, the use of a reliability score for $R(t)$ for each region when presenting the results enables for a more measured conclusion to be drawn from the combined estimates for each region.
+Another possible extension is in regards to the use of combining estimates for an entire region, i.e. not splitting the regions into urban versus rural areas, or not taking into account the number of care homes, etc. Indeed, by definition $R(t)$ is an average over a population.
+However, if the population in question is very heterogeneous in space or the models used to estimate $R(t)$ become unreliable due to very low case numbers (in this situation case numbers are stochastic and not well approximated by exponential models) then $R(t)$ may not be an appropriate measure.
+However, in order to address this and ensure that any combination is representative, a basic reliability score is also calculated for use when interpreting these results for a specific region.
+The reliability score uses estimated case numbers in the modelled region and the heterogeneity in space of the numbers of cases (e.g. a dense urban outbreak compared to rural areas with no cases)\cite{DHSC2021}.
+It should also be noted that each model provides estimates for each region individually, i.e. estimates for all English regions were not combined to get an overall estimate for England.
+The use of a reliability score for each region when presenting the results enables for a more measured conclusion to be drawn from the combined estimates for each region.
 Further investigation into the reliability score and combining estimates for smaller spatial regions is likely to form part of future work in this area.

 Finally, many of the candidate models provide estimates of $R(t)$ over specific time periods, thus providing estimates of $R(t)$ at a specific date.
 We would therefore like to explore predicting $R(t)$ as a time series, as opposed to at a specific time point, which is particularly important if $R(t)$ changes rapidly over time.
 Further to this, we would like to explore predicting the probably that $R(t)$ is changing and how rapidly it is changing, using historical combined estimates of $R(t)$ as a prior.